What Every Photographer Should Know About Lenses

 1. Introduction

 This comprehensive video course is designed to help photographers of all levels master the basics of lens selection, aperture, focal length, and more.
-So, let’s dive in!
+So, let’s in!

 1.1 Introduction